 Peter is based in Sydney.
 His work and research focuses on understanding how to use digital technology to encourage socially-beneficial behaviours, such as health improvement, volunteering and philanthropy.

 Peter has experience with entrepreneurship and has been involved in establishing and running several for-profit and non-profit organisations.
 He is particularly interested in the ideas of effective altruism, a movement that explores how to be as effective as possible at addressing societal issues and improving the world.

-His research has been published at conferences such as International Conference on Information Systems and European Conference on Information Systems and he currently has several papers in review for Information Systems journals.
+Peter’s PhD in Information Systems at the University of New South Wales examined how to use websites to encourage volunteering and philanthropy.
+He also holds an MBS in Information Systems and a BSc in Applied Psychology.
+His research has been published at conferences such as the International Conference on Information Systems and the European Conference on Information Systems and he has several papers in review for Information Systems and Psychology journals.

-Peter is experienced with a broad range of qualitative and quantitative research techniques for understanding why user experiences of technology are persuasive.
-These range from writing literature reviews and conceptual papers to interviews, experiments, survey collection and structural equation modelling.
-He is particularly interested in developing and disseminating tools and techniques that enable practitioners to understand and optimise behaviour change processes.
+Peter is experienced with a broad range of qualitative and quantitative research techniques including literature reviews, conceptual papers, interviews, experiments, surveys and structural equation modelling.
+He is particularly interested in developing and disseminating tools and techniques that help practitioners to understand and optimise behaviour change processes.